boazbk/crypto/lec_03_pseudorandom-generators.md

 Low degree     High degree

-Manby cryptographic constructions can be thought of as trying to transform an easy problem into a hard one by moving from the left to the right column of this table.
+Many cryptographic constructions can be thought of as trying to transform an easy problem into a hard one by moving from the left to the right column of this table.

-The discrete logarithm problem is the discrete version of the continuous real logarithm problem.
+The **discrete logarithm problem** is the discrete version of the continuous real logarithm problem.
-The learning with errors problem can be thought of as the noisy version of the linear equations problem (or the discrete version of least squares minimization).
+The **learning with errors problem** can be thought of as the noisy version of the linear equations problem (or the discrete version of least squares minimization).
-When constructing block ciphers we often have "mixing" transformation to ensure that the dependency structure between different bits is _global_, S-boxes to ensure non-linearity, and many _rounds_ to ensure deep structure and large algebraic degree.
+When constructing **block ciphers** we often have "mixing" transformation to ensure that the dependency structure between different bits is _global_, S-boxes to ensure non-linearity, and many _rounds_ to ensure deep structure and large algebraic degree.

 This also works in the other direction.
 Many algorithmic and macnine learning advances work by embedding a discrete problem in a continuous convex one.
 Some attacks on cryptographic objects can be thought of as  trying to recover some of the structure (e.g., by embedding modular arithmetic in the real line or "linearizing" non linear equations).